andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/02-oslo_redux.md

   <figcaption class="figure-caption">My Geish-way drug</figcaption>
 </figure>

-Once the coffee hit my lips I my mind was blown.
+Once the coffee hit my lips my mind was blown.
 It was unlike any coffee I had ever tasted.
 It was almost closer to tea than coffee, it was so light and delicate.
 According to wikipedia, "Geisha is known for its sweet flavor and aroma of floral notes, jasmine, chocolate, honey, and even black tea.
 These